591291-hvl/dpsharkBot/readme.txt

 *"!add [respons]" to add new reply
 *"!all" to list all response in random(feature) order *"!remove [number]" removes reply
-*"!count" sends reply with number of messages sendt *"!countall" sends list of all users with number of messages *"!art" [word]" sends ascii art of word
+*"!count [@user(optional)]" sends reply with number of messages sendt *"!counttxt" sends list of all users with number of messages *"!countimg" sends pichart og % messages sendt by each user *"!art" [word]" sends ascii art of word
-*Responds with angryping to @everyone ping
+*Responds with angryping to all pings
 *Also responds with some dumb jokes

-Idk but i need to run these
-pip install discord.py
-pip install art==5.3
-pip install pandas

 Goal of bot:
-read messages sendt by users, and send response
+read messages sendt by users, and send response + some other things

 Todo:
+Move everything to slash commands :(
 Database with list of response
 -Add general purpose use, non weed response
 -Structure database for general purpose